-There have been numerous articles and blog posts that explicate positive attributes and qualities of leaders.
-Recently, I read an article The Missing Link in Culture Success: An Interview with Dr. Robert A. Cooke on LinkedIn and all the details on culture, climate, leadership prescriptive behaviors and constructive culture were very well articulated.
+There have been numerous articles and blog posts that explicate the positive attributes and qualities of leaders.
+Recently, I read the article The Missing Link in Culture Success: An Interview with Dr. Robert A. Cooke on LinkedIn, and all the details on culture, climate, leadership prescriptive behaviors, and constructive culture were very well articulated.
 Leaders need to be role models for their team and organization.

 To establish integrity and trust, leaders need to practice the desired behaviors before preaching to others and asking them to practice.
 Leaders need to understand that their own shadows have a ripple effect – positive or negative – as the members tend to practice those behaviors that their leaders elicit.

 Sadly, some of the leaders don’t realize the kind of impact they create on their members.
-I’ve come across leaders who expect their team to respond to their emails, chat messages, call, and/or task completion on an ASAP basis, sometimes within fraction of minutes.
+I have come across leaders who expect their team to respond to their emails, chat messages, calls, and/or task completion on an ASAP basis, sometimes within a fraction of minutes.
 However, the same leaders fail to respond similarly to their team members.

-The member’s responsibility and responsiveness is questioned and lack of trust starts eroding the professional relationship.
-The leader tells his team that he will address the critical items within a time frame but the time passes by and one more week flies off.
-Can this behavior be referred as ‘responsive and responsible’ behavior?
+The member’s responsibility and responsiveness are questioned and lack of trust starts eroding the professional relationship.
+The leader tells his team that he will address the critical items within a time frame, but the time passes by and one more week flies off.
+Can this behavior be referred to as ‘responsive and responsible behavior?
 Will this be acceptable when a member elicits the same behavior?
 When They fail to practice constructive behaviors, how can an organization have a healthy effective culture?
-They have to take the step to practice ‘the buck stops here’ and understand that their behaviors shape the culture of their organization.
+They have to take the step to practice ‘the buck stops here and understand that their behaviors shape the culture of their organization.